 Our school has been, and continues to be, under the direction of the Diocese of Trenton.
 A successful organization requires the help and support of many.
 Our School is currently endorsed by numerous supporting organizations including the PTA, the Athletic Association, Fathers’ Club and the School Board of Trustees.

 Since that first opening day, there have been numerous additions and changes to our curriculum and facility.
 In 1987, the Parish Arts and Athletic Center was built and houses a state of the art stage for theatrical productions and a regulation size gymnasium.
-In 2002, an expansive new wing was built, doubling the size of the school by adding new classrooms and upgrades to the school building.
+In 2002, an expansive new wing was built, more than doubling the size of the school by adding new classrooms and upgrades to the school building.

 In 2012, and again in 2018, Saint Leo the Great School was named a National Blue Ribbon school by the United States Department of Education, recognizing us as an Exemplary High Performing School of Academic Excellence, placing us in the top ten percent on national assessments, among other criteria.